Quote:

 I never bought one of these but that makes sense, that they'd have to give you some code, unless they're able to program the barcodes.

-European EAN-13 codes have only 13 digits, of which about half are reserved for country and manufacturer identification which leaves only 2-6 digits for the actual item code, which is too short to contain recharge codes.
+The problem with barcodes is that European EAN-13 codes have only 13 digits, of which about half are reserved for country and manufacturer identification which leaves only 2-6 digits for the actual item code, which is too short to contain recharge codes.
 Of course they could introduce a new separate barcode for this purpose but that would actually complicate things.